clayfish/jtest/README.md

 # jtest
-this is a repository for testing java programs
+This is a repository for testing java programs.